Ronald Godfrey Lienhardt (“Thienydeng”)

 A lesson from maps

 Perhaps the most important aspect of his teaching was to show how social anthropology can be truly social, a discipline involving mutuality, one that begins in field research, but ends by keeping company with its subject on a global journey.
-For Godfrey’s students this was a lesson that started well before we left home.
+For Godfrey’s students this was a lesson that began well before we left home.

 On one occasion at the Institute we were studying the historical expansion of speakers of Nilotic languages in what was then the Southern region of Sudan—the non-Arab, non-Muslim groups whose struggle for political representation has since escalated into violent conflict on a tragic scale.
 The paper I wrote for this class had a map appended representing the present-day home territories of the peoples of the area.
 It was based on information I had derived—meticulously I thought—from existing cartographic sources.